 1. Proper Noun (নামবাচক বিশেষ্য)

-A noun is a specific name for a specific person, thing, place, or organization.
-Its first letter is always a capital letter.
+A noun that is used to name a specific person, place, animal, or thing is called a proper noun.
+Proper nouns always begin with a capital letter.
 Example:

 • Rahim is a good boy.
 (Here, Rahim is the name of a specific person)